 About Gail

 I grew up listening to my family tell stories around the dining room table, and I have loved stories ever since.
-Today, I am a writer, storyteller, and educator who was ordained as a maggidah (Jewish storyteller) by Rabbi David Zaslow and Maggidah Debra Gordon Zaslow in 2021.
+Today, I am a writer, storyteller, and educator.
 I tell re-envisioned folktales to live audiences and write contemporary short stories and novel-length works about creative people.

-As a founding member of the Jewish Women’s Storytelling Collective, I work with other maggidah to tell stories from the female perspective.
+As a founding member of a storytelling collective, I work with other women to tell stories from the female perspective.
 On September 9, 2025, Monkfish Press published our anthology, The Rooster Princess and Other Tales.
 My writing has also appeared in Jewish Fiction.net, the New Mitzvah Stories for the Whole Family anthology, Wanderlust Journal, and The Fruit of Yitzhak’s Tree anthology.

 I’m devoted to helping other writers and artists.
 Since 2015, I have served on the Board of Directors of Willamette Writers, and I led the organization as its president for five years.